macrulezru/responsive-media/README.md

 ## Vue 3 integration

-Import from `responsive-media` (main entry) or `responsive-media` directly — Vue composables are included in the main bundle.
+Vue composables are included in the main bundle and are activated when Vue is installed as a peer dependency.

 ### Plugin registration